 - Not hiring clients who haggle over the quoted fee

 - Not doing the work until the first installment has been paid in full

 - Not accepting any new tax returns after March 15

 - Not allowing client visits to the home office

 - Not accepting work that is outside the specialty area of the firm

 Any boundary you choose is only as good as your willingness to enforce it.
 Be prepared to defend it, firmly and graciously, every time.

-Your staff forms the foundation for client experience and brand perception.
-Attract staff members that you are proud of.
-Focus not only on their technical qualifications, but also their ability and willingness to deliver exceptional client service, go the extra mile, and grow personally and professionally.
-Support them by keeping standards and job requirements clear, providing timely and actionable feedback, and compensating them fairly.
+Your team shapes client experience and brand perception.
+In order to be successful, firms must attract exceptional staff members.
+Focus not only on their technical qualifications, but also their ability and willingness to deliver outstanding client service, go the extra mile, grow personally and professionally.
+Support them by keeping performance standards and job requirements clear, providing timely and actionable feedback, and compensating them fairly.